Minneapolis teacher contract race language ignites firestorm - The Boston Globe

 "The same people who want to take down teachers unions and blame seniority are now defending it for white people," said Greta Callahan, president of the teachers unit at the Minneapolis Federation of Teachers.
 “This is all made up by the right wing now.
 And we could not be more proud of this language."

-Recent coverage in conservative platforms such as the local news website Alpha News, Fox News nationally and the Daily Mail internationally sparked criticisms from prominent figures, including Donald Trump Jr. and former Wisconsin Gov. Scott Walker, who curbed the power of public employee unions in his state.
-Walker on Twitter called it "another example of why government unions should be eliminated."
+Recent coverage on conservative platforms such as the local news website Alpha News, Fox News nationally, and the Daily Mail internationally sparked criticisms from prominent figures, including Donald Trump Jr. and former Wisconsin governor Scott Walker, who curbed the power of public employee unions in his state.
+Walker on Twitter called it “another example of why government unions should be eliminated.”

 The contract language doesn’t specifically say that white teachers would be laid off ahead of teachers of color, though critics say that’s what the effect would be.
-The contract exempts “teachers who are members of populations underrepresented among licensed teachers in the District,” as well as alumni of historically Black and Hispanic colleges, and of tribal colleges.
-Around 60% of the district’s teachers are white, while more than 60% of the students are from racial minorities.
+The contract exempts “teachers who are members of populations underrepresented among licensed teachers in the District,” as well as alumni of historically Black and Hispanic colleges and of tribal colleges.
+Around 60 percent of the district’s teachers are white, while more than 60 percent of the students are from racial minorities.

 Advertisement